mysto/java-fpe/README.md

   </a>
 </p>

+NOTE: NIST's February 2025 Draft 2 has entirely withdrawn FF3 from the NIST standard due to published vulnerabilities.

+This software is provided for educational and experimental use and comes with no warranty of any kind.
+It is intended for developers and researchers familiar with cryptographic standards.

 # ff3 - Format Preserving Encryption in Java

-java-fpe provides Format-Preserving Encryption (FPE) for Java, allowing sensitive data such as credit card numbers, account IDs, phone numbers, and dates to be encrypted **while preserving their original format**.
+java-fpe provides Format-Preserving Encryption (FPE) for Java, allowing sensitive data such as numeric identifiers, account IDs, phone numbers, and dates to be encrypted **while preserving their original format**.
 This is useful in systems that require encrypted data to maintain fixed-length, numeric, or structured formats.

-It implements the NIST-approved FF3 and FF3-1 algorithms as specified in NIST Special Publication 800-38G and includes the revisions on February 28th, 2019 with a draft update for FF3-1.
+This package implements the FF3 and FF3-1 algorithms as specified in NIST Special Publication 800-38G (now withdrawn) and includes the revisions on February 28th, 2019 with a draft update for FF3-1 (now withdrawn).
+FF1 implementations are outside the scope of this open source project.

 * [NIST Recommendation SP 800-38G (FF3)](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38G.pdf)
 * [NIST Recommendation SP 800-38G Revision 1 (FF3-1)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38Gr1-draft.pdf)
 * [NIST SP 800-38G Revision 1 (2nd Public Draft)](https://csrc.nist.gov/pubs/sp/800/38/g/r1/2pd)

-**NOTE:** NIST's Feburary 2025 Draft 2 has removed FF3 from the NIST standard.
-Contact me about a licensed version of FF1 in Java.

 Changes to minimum domain size and revised tweak length have been implemented in this package with both 64-bit and 56-bit tweaks are supported.
 NIST has only published official test vectors for 64-bit tweaks, but draft ACVP test vectors have been used for testing FF3-1.
-It is expected the final
-NIST standard will provide updated test vectors with 56-bit tweak lengths.

 ## Use